dfelinto/blender-manual/manual/animation/constraints/interface/common.rst

    are taken into account.

    .. warning::

       For objects without a parent Local Space has a special meaning, different from the normal behavior of local space for bones or objects that have a parent.
-This behavior is kept for backward compatibility, but may be removed in the future and shouldn't be used.
+      This behavior is kept for backwards compatibility, but may be removed in the future and shouldn't be used.

 Local with Parent :guilabel:`Bones Only`
    The bone position and orientation is evaluated relative to its rest pose location and orientation,